-Drug development is a lengthy, complex, and costly process, entrenched with a high degree of uncertainty that a drug will actually succeed and reach the market successfully.
+Drug development is a lengthy, complex, and costly process entrenched with a high uncertainty that a drug will successfully reach the market.
 So for this, you need a proper drug development strategy to avoid uncertainties and complete clinical trials in time with quality data.

-Drug development is the process of bringing a new pharmaceutical drug or a medical device or a treatment procedure to the market.
-Many developers often lack a clear and optimized development strategy which may lead to failure in reaching pre-determined targets and timelines or even may lead to product failures.
+Drug development is a process to bring a new pharmaceutical drug or a medical device, or a treatment procedure to the market.
+Many developers often lack a clear and optimized development strategy.
+It may lead to failure in reaching pre-determined targets and timelines or even may lead to product failures.

 Every drug development process is Unique

-Strategically developing a plan for a drug to reach the market is equally important as developing a drug.
 Every newly discovered drug or medical device has its unique pathway to reach the market.
-Many factors vary from product to product such as type of product, the category it belongs to, disease prevalence, study design, regulatory pathway, phases of trials need to conduct, etc.
+Many factors vary from product to product, such as type of product, the category it belongs to, disease prevalence, study design, regulatory pathway, phases of trials need to conduct, etc.

-Proper strategic planning reduces financial burdens, saves time, and finds the best short way to reach the market.
+Proper strategic planning reduces financial burdens, saves time, and finds the best efficient way to reach the market.

 General drug development involves the following steps